-To enable participation, grantees shall include within their budget an allocation for needsbased payments and stipends.
-These payments can be paid to the participants of the program every two weeks and cannot exceed \$150 per week for their participation in the pre-apprenticeship training program, and must not be lower than minimum wage if the stipend amount is divided by the number of contact hours in the program.

-These payments may be used to reward pre-apprentices who complete incremental benchmarks in their program (not less than one-week) or provide needs based payments for costs associated with attending the pre-apprenticeship program.
+To enable participation, grantees shall include within their budget an allocation for needs-based payments and stipends.
+These payments can be paid to the participants of the program every two weeks and cannot exceed \$250 per week for their participation in the pre-apprenticeship training program.
+These payments may be used to reward pre-apprentices who complete incremental benchmarks in their program (not less than one-week) or provide needs-based payments for costs associated with attending the pre-apprenticeship program.
 The program grantee will also be required to describe the mechanisms it will use to track program progress/benchmarks and disburse stipend payments.